 So many times in my coaching experience, I find myself talking to someone and hear the fear.
-They might be asking me about the right way to interview, or the best approach to get ahead, but I clearly hear the fear.
+They might be asking me about the right way to interview, or the best approach to get ahead.
+But I clearly hear the fear.
 And it gets in their way.
 No matter what approach we might come up with for them, the fear has to be addressed first and foremost.

-Common workplace fears that keep you from growing
+Workplace fears keep you from growing

 Although the word fear can apply to a variety of situations, there is more than one “shade” of fear.
 And even if the end result might look the same (rejection in some form), it may help to realize where your particular fear is rooted.